canbax/i-vis-graph-visualization/README.md

 To connect to neo4j database: neo4j-driver

 prerequisites
-- nodejs, npm, neo4j database must be installed or must be available to connect
+- nodejs, npm, a neo4j database must be installed or must be available to connect, the neo4j database must have APOC plugin.
+To fetch data it uses this plugin.

 install instructions
 1- clone project from github